-Full disclosure: I myself am a credited vibraslap artist on two recordings by the western Massachusetts indie/alt-rock band Tundrastomper, the first on the song ‘Time To Win’ from their 2014 album “Victory,” and the second from their 2017 release “O” called ‘O Translucent Animal’.
+Full disclosure: I myself am a credited vibraslap artist on two recordings by the western Massachusetts indie/alt-rock band Tundrastomper, the first on the song ‘Time To Win’ from their 2014 album Victory, and the second from their 2017 release O called ‘O Translucent Animal.’
 I toiled away tirelessly in the studio to make my significant contributions to those pieces.
 I’m right there in the liner notes, it’s true.
-Secondary disclosure: Tundrastomper is my son Max’s band, and the studio was my basement.
-So, as for any possible future percussion gigs, those may have been my only slap shots.
+Secondary disclosure: Tundrastomper is my son Max’s band, and the studio was our basement.
+So, as to any opportunities for possible future percussion gigs, those may, in fact, have been my only slap shots.